Accounting & Tax for Amazon FBA Sellers

 All 45 states with a sales tax plus Washington D.C. have enacted marketplace facilitator laws, which means Amazon calculates, collects, and remits sales tax on marketplace transactions.
 Many sellers assume this means they are done with sales tax.
 They are wrong.
 Marketplace facilitator laws only cover sales made through the marketplace.
 If you also sell through Shopify, your own website, wholesale channels, or trade shows, you must independently register, collect, and remit sales tax in every state where you have nexus.
 Even marketplace-only sellers are required to register and file zero-dollar returns in states like Washington, Pennsylvania, and Connecticut once nexus is triggered.
 Failure to file even a zero-dollar return while holding an active permit triggers penalties in virtually every state.
 The dominant economic nexus threshold is $100,000 in sales, with California, New York, and Texas set higher at $500,000.
 NJ uses $100,000 OR 200 transactions.

 Multi-state income tax is the compliance burden most sellers overlook entirely.
 Owning inventory stored in a state creates income tax nexus because it exceeds the protections of Public Law 86-272.
 California is the most aggressive enforcer.
 In Diet Standards LLC v.
 FTB (California Office of Tax Appeals, October 2025), the OTA ruled that having any inventory in California FBA warehouses constitutes 'doing business' under R&TC Section 23101(a), regardless of how small the inventory value or sales amount.
 The OTA explicitly rejected the argument that California's bright-line factor presence thresholds ($75,707 in property, $757,070 in sales) function as a safe harbor.
 Every FBA seller using Amazon's fulfillment network almost certainly has inventory in California, triggering an $800 annual minimum franchise tax plus potential penalties for each unfiled year.
-I help sellers evaluate their multi-state income tax exposure and prioritize compliance in the highest-risk states: California, New York, and any state with significant sales volume.
+Sellers should evaluate their multi-state income tax exposure and prioritize compliance in the highest-risk states: California, New York, and any state with significant sales volume.

 S-Corp election is one of the biggest tax-saving opportunities for profitable Amazon sellers.
 As a sole proprietor, all net income is subject to 15.3% self-employment tax (12.4% Social Security plus 2.9% Medicare) on 92.35% of net earnings.
 At $100,000 net profit, that is approximately $14,130 in SE tax.
 With an S-Corp election and a $45,000 reasonable salary, payroll tax drops to roughly $6,885, saving approximately $7,245 per year.
 At $200,000 net profit with a $70,000 salary, annual savings reach $13,000 to $20,000.
 The S-Corp election generally makes financial sense once net profit consistently exceeds $60,000 to $80,000, after accounting for the additional compliance costs: payroll processing ($500 to $2,400/year), Form 1120-S preparation ($1,000 to $3,000), and the NJ minimum Corporation Business Tax ($375 to $1,500 based on gross receipts).
 NJ automatically recognizes the federal S-Corp election since December 22, 2022 (P.L.
 2022, c.
 133), so no separate state filing is required.